 - Common Use Cases

 ServiceNow is a workflow focussed platform able to handle everything from service management to help desk support.
 It offers a wide selection of web-based tools and these are complemented by many extensions.

-It is aimed at open-source projects and is a great way to build up a community of coders working together to help improve products.
+It is aimed at open-source projects and is a great way to build a community of coders working together to help improve products.

 These platforms contain huge amounts of information and allow teams to work together efficiently.
-So integrating them properly can help teams share data and manage workflows collectively while keeping the benefits of the individual platforms, without jeopardizing either side’s autonomy or security.
+So integrating them properly can help teams share data and manage workflows collectively while keeping the benefits of the individual platforms without jeopardizing either side’s autonomy or security.